 Visit the tiny settlement of Ittoqqortoormiit for a look at how these most northerly people live.

 Enjoy the lecture series while watching the seas for whales.
 Head towards Iceland and the steaming hot springs of Reykjavik.
 The view is often complemented by soaring fulmars, kittiwakes, gannets, guillemots, and razorbills.

 Shortly after breakfast, disembark at the Midbakki Pier--Port of Reykjavik, walking distance from downtown.
 A complimentary transfer to Keflavik International Airport is provided after disembarkation or in the early afternoon.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 Mandatory Travel Insurance:

-Arrival transfer from the meeting point to the ship in Longyearbyen; departure transfer in Reykjavik (depending on the flight); cabin accommodations and meals aboard the ship; beverages including coffee, tea, and water; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; gear on loan (waterproof boots for US sizes 6-16); and a complimentary wind- and water-resistant parka.
+Arrival transfer from the meeting point to the ship in Longyearbyen, departure transfer from the ship to the airport; shipboard accommodations and meals aboard the ship; coffee, tea, and water; shore excursions and Zodiac cruises; services of Expedition staff and naturalists; lecture and educational programs; parka; gear on loan (insulated, waterproof boots for US sizes 6-16).
 Subject to change without notice.

-Airfare; travel insurance (required); passport and visa fees; discetionary gratuities; items of a personal nature including laundry, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; kayaking; fuel surcharge may apply.
+Airfare; travel insurance (required); passport and visa fees; discetionary gratuities; items of a personal nature including laundry, Wi-Fi, alcoholic and non-alcoholic beverages (except coffee, tea and water); optional excursions; fuel surcharge may apply.